davidwcode/Revamped-TimeChanger/README.md

 "/resettime" resets the time to vanilla

+"/irltime" enable irl time in Minecraft

 # New Features:

 # Command:
 "/timechange [args]" ("/tc" as alias)
-  - possible args: day, night, sunset, [integer between 0-24000]
+  - possible args: day, night, sunset, irl, [integer between 0-24000]
     - sets the time to the provided value

   - no args: opens GUI